-In this article we will show you, How to write MySQL Character_Length Function using Command Prompt, and Workbench with example.
-For this, we are going to use the below shown data
+To write this Character_Length Function using Command Prompt and Workbench, we are going to use the below-shown data

-The char length function is used to count the number of single characters inside a specified expression.
-The following query will show you multiple ways to use this character length function.
+The char length function counts the number of single characters inside a specified expression.
+The following query shows you multiple ways to use this character length.

--- MySQL Character Length Example SELECT CHAR_LENGTH ('MySQL') AS `Char Length`; SELECT CHAR_LENGTH ('Learn MySQL Tutorials') AS `MySQL Length`; SELECT CHAR_LENGTH ('Tutorial Gateway') AS `Website Length`;
+SELECT CHAR_LENGTH ('MySQL') AS `Char Length`; SELECT CHAR_LENGTH ('Learn MySQL Tutorials') AS `MySQLLength`; SELECT CHAR_LENGTH ('Tutorial Gateway') AS `Website Length`;

-Remember, Char_Length function will count the empty space as well.
+Remember, the Char_Length function counts the empty space as well.

-The char_length function also allows you to find the character length of the data inside a column.
-In this example, we are going to find the charcater length of two columns: Department Name, and Email column.
+This also allows you to find the character length of the data inside a column.
+In this example, we are going to find the char count of two columns: the Department Name and Email column.

-In this example we will show you, How to use Character length function at where condition.
-Here, we used the char_length function in where clause to check whether the character length of a department column data is greater than 7 or not.
+In this String method example, we show you how to use the Character length method at the MySQL where condition.
+Here, we used the char_length function in the where clause to check whether the character Length of a department column data is greater than 7 or not.

 SELECT FirstName, LastName, DepartmentName, CHAR_LENGTH(DepartmentName) AS `Char Length of Dept`, Email, CHARACTER_LENGTH(Email) AS `Char Length of Email` FROM employe WHERE CHAR_LENGTH(DepartmentName) > 7 ORDER BY `Char Length of Dept`;